forwardemail/nodejs-dns-over-https-tangerine/README.md

 ### `tangerine.resolveTlsa(hostname, [, options, abortController]))`

-This method was added for DANE and TSLA support.
+This method was added for DANE and TLSA support.
 See this [excellent article](https://www.mailhardener.com/kb/dane), [index.js](https://github.com/forwardemail/tangerine/blob/main/index.js), and <https://github.com/nodejs/node/issues/39569> for more insight.

 This function returns a Promise that resolves with an Array with parsed values from results: